gravity-ui/navigation/src/components/AsideHeader/README.md

 Navigation elements can be in one of two states: collapsed (isCollapsed), where only the icon is visible, and expanded.
 There is some space for customization of the entire item through a wrapper.

-With additional configuration via AllPages, users can further customize menu to their preference by hiding unnecessary items.
+With additional configuration via `AllPages` users can further customize menu to their preference by hiding unnecessary items.
 This brings in a new state for items - pinned/hidden.
 If item is pinned, it will always be displayed in the section.

-The `onMenuItemsChanged` callback is required for adding extra component “All Pages,” which displays panel for editing the list of visible menu items.
+The `onMenuItemsChanged` callback is required for adding extra component `All Pages` which displays panel for editing the list of visible menu items.

 **Important note**: A user manages a modified list of the menu items that they receive from the callback and provides the new state of items to `AsideHeader`.

 ### The Bottom

 The Footer improves user experience by offering easy access to the elements and supplementary resources.
-It gives oportunity to connect with support add custom information to be sure that user will not get lost.
+It gives opportunity to connect with support add custom information to be sure that user will not get lost.

-There can be both their own components inside, or aslo you can use `AsideHeaderFooterItem`.
+There can be both their own components inside, or also you can use `AsideHeaderFooterItem`.

 #### Highlighting element

 Highlighting an element over modal windows can be useful when a user wants to report an error via a feedback form, and the form with bug is opened in a modal window.

 In the `AsideHeaderFooterItem` component, you can pass a `bringForward` prop, which renders the icon above modal windows.
-Additionally, you need to pass a function to AsideHeader that will notify about the opening of modal windows.
+Additionally, you need to pass a function to `AsideHeader` that will notify about the opening of modal windows.

 ## Rendering Content

-Right part near to `AsideHeader`, main page content.
+Right part near to AsideHeader is place for main page content.
 When expanding and collapsing navigation, navigation `size` will be changed.
-This knowledge may be helpfull, e.g. recalculating layout in some components.
+This knowledge may be helpful, e.g. recalculating layout in some components.
 CSS-variable `--gn-aside-header-size` contains actual navigation size.

-Alternative path of rendering content below
+See below about alternative path of rendering content.

 ### Rendering optimization